Find an Orthodontist near you

 Small teeth, also known as microdontia, is a common oral health problem that often runs in families.
 There are three types of microdontia:

-• Truly generalised microdontia: Truly generalised microdontia, involves all the teeth of the patient.
-This is quite rare and may be caused by pituitary dwarfism or Down’s syndrome.
-It may also be caused by the effects of chemotherapeutic and radiation treatment during the tooth development age.
+• Truly generalised microdontia is when all the teeth are smaller than the normal size.
+This is quite rare and might be related to conditions such as pituitary dwarfism or Downs syndrome.
+It may also be a side effect of chemotherapeutic or radiation treatment provided when the permanent teeth are developing.

-• Relatively generalised microdontia: With relatively generalised microdontia, teeth appear smaller than they actually are.
-For example, if slightly smaller than normal teeth exist on a large jaw, they would appear small.
+• Relative generalised microdontia is when teeth appear smaller than they actually are.
+For example, if slightly smaller than normal teeth exist on a large jaw, they would appear relatively smaller.

 How to fix small teeth?